 The serial LCD board interfaces any HD44780-based LCD (this is the vast majority of LCDs you will encounter), with a three-wire serial interface, consisting of +5 volts, ground, and serial data.
-The board uses a programmed PIC chip, created by Maryland EE professor Peter Anderson, to convert serial commands, e.g. Serial.print(“Modern Device”), into LCD text.
+The board uses a programmed PIC chip, created by the late Maryland EE professor Peter Anderson, to convert serial commands, e.g. Serial.print(“Modern Device”), into LCD text.

 Peter Anderson’s command set is very robust and complete, with commands to control the backlight and address 8 custom characters that are available for user interfaces.